 In cases where there are severe and hazardous working conditions, polypropylene is the recommended choice since it is capable of protecting wire rope against corrosion and chemical leaching.
 Additionally, it is resistant to impact damage and abrasion.
 Polypropylene is a tough, rigid, and crystalline thermoplastic that is made from a propene monomer and is resilient as well as inexpensive.

 Nylon is exceptionally abrasion resistant, which makes it ideal for use in cold environments.
 It is not as flexible as PVC but has excellent protection against corrosion and impact.
 It has excellent chemical resistance at temperatures between -65° F (-54° C) and 230° F (110° C) and is available in a wide assortment of colors, or it can be transparent.

-Braided wires are electrical conductors made up of small wires that are braided together to form a round tubular braid.
+Braided wires (*Find Wire Braid Manufacturers) are electrical conductors made up of small wires that are braided together to form a round tubular braid.
 The braiding and configuration of braided wire makes them very sturdy such that they do not break when flexed or bent.
 Braided wires are widely used as conductors, are commonly made from copper due to copper's exceptional conductivity, and can be bare or coated depending on the application.

 Braided wire can be round and tubular or flat.
 Round tubular braids fit in most spaces where flat braided wire will not.
 Flat braided wire begins as round braided wire which is flattened on a capstan.
 They are exceptionally strong and designed for medical and aircraft applications.

 Metals used to make wire rope are various grades of stainless steel, bright steel, and galvanized steel.
 Though the majority of wire rope manufacturers use these three metals, other metals such as copper, aluminum, bronze, and monel are also used on a limited basis.